TOP 7 QUESTIONS WE HEAR FROM PATIENTS

 I'm over 65, why is my vision fuzzy?

 Just as our physical strength can decrease with age, our eyes may exhibit a decline in performance.
 Some age-related eye changes are perfectly normal, but others may signal cataracts or other eye diseases.
 It's important to recognize signs and symptoms.
 Don't forget your regular OD or MD check-ups!

 Can you help me look good in glasses?

 Yes, we believe everyone looks great in the right pair of glasses.
 Why not you!?
 Spectacles are actually a very popular accessory and a great way to help you look and see your best.

-Do I need to protecting my eyes?
+Why do I need to protect my eyes?

 If you work in a hazardous environment like a construction zone or workshop, or participate in sports—sturdy and impact-resistant eyewear is a must.
 Plus everyday environments in the modern world are detrimental to our eyes health, UV and HEV Blue light being the biggest offenders.
 Let us help you protect your baby blues today!

 Do you accept glasses donations?